kkruecke/cplus-documentation/notes/value-categories.rst

 rvalue         no                  no
 ============== =================== =============

-While conceptually rvalues don't occupy storage; rvalues of class type do, and "const references to a temporary" also causes the temporary to be placed in storage, for example
+While conceptually rvalues don't occupy storage, rvalues of class type do, and "const references to a temporary" also causes the temporary to be placed in storage.
+For example

 .. code-block:: cpp

     const int& int_ref1 = 10;
     int& int_ref2 = 11;      // Error: int_ref2 is not const

-In the code above, the temporary 10 is place in storage so that the const refernence to int can bind to it.
+in the code above, the temporary 10 is place in storage so that the const refernence to int can bind to it.
 Without 'const' the compiler issues an error.

 lvalue references and rvalue references in C++11
 ------------------------------------------------